 We're not knocking lawyers.
 In fact, we have our own law firm - RapidVisa Legal, and in some cases, an attorney is exactly what you need.
 If your case is overly complex, an attorney service like RapidVisa Legal can likely help you.
 Talk to one of our visa consultants to find out the best path for you.

 3. Visa Consultants

-This category would classify as the closest thing RapidVisa has as “competition”.
-Many of these are a viable option, although they are not as experienced as RV, and nobody comes close to our prices.
-In some cases, these are one-man operations from individuals who did the process themselves and thought they’d help others do the same.
-Many of them don’t have a business license, insurance or an office, let alone a BBB rating.
+This category would classify as the closest thing RapidVisa has as "competition."
+Many of these are viable options, although they are not as experienced as RV, and nobody comes close to our prices.
+In some cases, these are one-person operations from individuals who did the process themselves and thought they'd help others do the same.
+Many of them don't have a business license, insurance, or an office, let alone a BBB rating.
 Always avoid companies claiming to sell forms that are available free at the USCIS website!

 4. Doing it Yourself

 Doing it yourself is an option many people choose.
 It certainly is possible to navigate through this process on your own.
 In fact, there are several well established self-help forums out there that can give you insight.
 However, be prepared for a solid learning curve that can take from 40 to 60 hours to completely get a handle on.
 This is something you're probably going to do once in your life.
 Is it worth the time involved to learn all this to save $375?
 Doing it yourself also puts you at risk for delays due to RFE and denial.